skramm/cpphtmltags/README.md

 ## Features

-## Important points
+## Html coverage
-- Does not intend (at present) to cover ALL html tags
+- covers 123 html tags ("elements", as they say at w3c) and 134 attributes
+- limitations: html comments not handled at present

 ## build and install
 - build: no build, header-only